modin-project/modin/docs/developer/architecture.rst

 The data ingress operations workflow diagram is shown below.
-After a data ingress function from pandas API (e.g. ``read_csv``) is called, the compiled query from pandas API is passed to the ``FactoryDispatcher``, which forwards the query to execution specific IO class.
+After a data ingress function from pandas API (e.g. ``read_csv``) is called, the compiled query from pandas API is passed to the :doc:`Factory Dispatcher </flow/modin/core/execution/dispatching>`, which provides IO class based on the selected execution.
+Resulting IO class will contain IO methods with interfaces that correspond to pandas IO functions and it's name will represent used execution.
 For example, ``PandasOnRayIO`` is the name of the IO class for cases using the Ray engine and pandas storage format.
-This IO class defines the Modin frame and query compiler classes to ensure correct object is constructed.
-It additionally exposes supported ingress functions, which are mix-ins containing a combination of the engine-specific class for deploying remote tasks, the class for defining how to parse the given file format (``PandasCSVParser`` for example), and class that handles file format specific chunking on the head node (see dispatcher classes
+This IO class defines the Modin frame and query compiler classes to ensure correct object is constructed and IO methods are mix-ins containing a combination of the engine-specific class for deploying remote tasks, the class for defining how to parse the given file format (``PandasCSVParser`` for example), and class that handles file format specific chunking on the head node (see dispatcher classes